capnproto/capnproto/doc/install.md

 If you are using Clang, you must use at least version 3.2.
 To use Clang, set the environment variable `CXX=clang++` before following any instructions below, otherwise `g++` is used by default.

+This package is officially tested on Linux (GCC 4.7, Clang 3.2), Mac OSX (Clang 3.2), and Cygwin (Windows; GCC 4.7), in 32-bit and 64-bit modes.

 ##### Clang 3.2 on Mac OSX

 As of this writing, Mac OSX 10.8 with Xcode 4.6 command-line tools is not quite good enough to